attestantio/vouch/docs/configuration.md

       timeout: '2s'
   # The beaconblockroot strategy obtains the beacon block root from multiple beacon nodes.
   beaconblockroot:
-    # style can be 'first', which uses the first returned, 'latest', which uses the latest returned, or 'majority', which uses
+    # style can be 'first', which uses the first returned, 'latest', which uses the latest returned, 'majority', which uses
-    # the one returned by most nodes (taking the latest in case of a tie).
+    # the one returned by most nodes (taking the latest in case of a tie), or 'simple', which uses a single multiclient.
+    # If not specified, defaults to 'simple'.
+    # All styles respect the beacon-node-addresses configuration below, falling back to the top-level beacon-node-addresses
+    # if not set.
     style: 'latest'
     # beacon-node-addresses are the addresses from which to receive beacon block roots.
     beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']